zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.2.8*
+*Zend Framework 2.2.9*

-This is the eighth maintenance release for the 2.2 series.
+This is the ninth maintenance release for the 2.2 series.

-17 Sep 2014
+14 Jan 2015

-### UPDATES IN 2.2.8
+### UPDATES IN 2.2.9

 **This release contains security updates:**

-- **ZF2014-05:** Due to an issue that existed in PHP's LDAP extension, it is possible to perform an unauthenticated simple bind against a LDAP server by using a null byte for the password, regardless of whether or not the user normally requires a password.
-We have provided a patch in order to protect users of unpatched PHP versions (PHP 5.5 <= 5.5.11, PHP 5.4 <= 5.4.27, all versions of PHP 5.3 and below).
-If you use `Zend\Ldap` and are on an affected version of PHP, we recommend upgrading immediately.
-- **ZF2014-06:** A potential SQL injection vector existed when using a SQL Server adapter to manually quote values due to the fact that it was not escaping null bytes.
-Code was added to ensure null bytes are escaped, and thus mitigate the SQLi vector.
-We do not recommend manually quoting values, but if you do, and use the SQL Server adapter without PDO, we recommend upgrading immediately.
+- **ZF2015-01:** Session validators were not run if set before session start.
+  Essentially, the validators were writing to the `$_SESSION` superglobal before session start, which meant the data was overwritten once the session began.
+  This meant on subsequent calls, the validators had no data to compare against, making the sessions automatically valid.
+We have provided patches to ensure that validators are run only after the session has begun, which will ensure they validate sessions correctly going forward.
+If you use `Zend\Session` validators, we recommend upgrading immediately.

 Please see [CHANGELOG.md](CHANGELOG.md).